-After graduating and having a hard time finding stable employment during the 2008 recession, I worked periodically as a line cook, delivery driver, carpenter, and landscaper and would move furniture and take odd jobs to support myself.
+After graduating and having a hard time finding stable employment during the 2008 recession, I worked periodically as a line cook, delivery driver, carpenter, landscaper and would move furniture to support myself.

 After years of struggling to save and pay down student debt, my brother and I decided to form our own business, Shadyside Nursery.
 I had no idea how hard running a business is, but every year we worked to be better and evolve.
-I worked myself to the bone and never gave up.
 Like any start up, we lost money at first but every year we got better.
 Ten years later, we have become a successful retail nursery and a landscape/construction company.

 Most importantly, our business became a community space.
 We have helped other small businesses start up, host regular events such as yoga, Weather Permitting and fundraisers for groups such as Planned Parenthood, Global Pittsburgh, Hope Made Real, and many others.
 Even when our business struggled, I was constantly reminded of the importance of community and mutual support, which led me to start actively volunteering - I’ve been a big brother at Big Brothers Big Sisters for over a decade, and my wife and I donate as much of our time and money towards service as we can.